-You’re irritable and unusually quick to anger
+- You’re irritable and unusually quick to anger

-You feel “down”
+- You feel “down”

-You feel overwhelmed
+- You feel overwhelmed

-You quicker to panic
+- You are quicker to panic

-You’re unable to stop thinking about a stressor in your life
+- You’re unable to stop thinking about a stressor in your life

 Even when you’re exhausted, experiencing these kind of issues can make it difficult to “turn off” your brain and go to sleep.
-You may keep playing a stressful moment over and over in your head, or focus on one particular stressor in your life that’s causing you anger or sadness.
+You may keep playing a stressful moment over and over in your head, or focus on one particular stressor in your life that’s causing you fear, anxiety, anger or sadness.

-Wellness and Sleep
+Wellness and sleep

 If you’re already under stress and then add a sleepless night (or two, or three), this can make your stress feel exponentially worse.
 When you sleep well, it gives both your brain and body a chance to recharge, reset, and prepare you for a healthy and productive day.
 While you sleep, your body:

-Heals itself.
+- Heals itself.
 Cuts, bruises, and sore muscles (along with other more serious injuries) are repairing while you sleep.

 While you sleep, your brain:

-Sorts through all the new information you’ve learned.
+- Sorts through all the new information you’ve learned.
 When you don’t get enough sleep, your brain doesn’t have a chance to sort this information into your memory, which can make you forgetful.

-Gives you a mood boost.
+- Gives you a mood boost.
 A good night’s sleep can help you have a more positive outlook and keeps your brain on an even keel.

-Gets creative.
+- Gets creative.
 When you have a tough decision to make, “sleep on it” is often the go-to advice.
 This is because your subconscious can sort through the mundanities of everyday life while you’re sleeping to come up with the best (and oftentimes most creative) answer.

 What you can do about it

-On this site you’ll find natural sleep solutions, tips for good sleep hygiene, and more.
+On this site you’ll find tips for good sleep hygiene, how to relieve stress and more.
 Plus, you can learn all about ZzzQuil’s non-habit-forming sleep aids like ZzzQuil PURE Zzzs De-Stress & Sleep Melatonin Gummies and ZzzQuil PURE Zzzs De-Stress & Sleep Melatonin Tablets.